google/highway/g3doc/quick_reference.md

     Lanes(d)` and `indices[i] <= LimitsMax<TFromD<RebindToUnsigned<D>>>()`.
 Note
     that the latter condition is only a (potential) limitation for 8-bit lanes on the RVV target; otherwise, `Lanes(D()) <= LimitsMax<..>()`. `indices` are always integers, even if `V` is a floating-point type.
+Note that `d` can have fewer lanes than `V`.
+This can make sense when tables are fixed-size, but we want to perform as many lookups as there are indices in a full vector.
+However, this forces the SVE implementation into a slower codepath.
+    For this use case, it is better to instead adjust indices into the full vectors.
+Let `NT` denote the table size, e.g. 8.
+Then we update `idx = MaskedAddOr(idx, Ge(idx, Set(di, NT/2)), idx, Set(di, Lanes(di) - NT/2))`.

 *   <code>V **TwoTablesLookupLanes**(V a, V b, unspecified)</code> returns
     `TwoTablesLookupLanes(DFromV<V>(), a, b, indices)`, see above.
 Note that the